Salvador-Labs/Automated-PWPID/README.md

 The code snippet above will compute the gradient image of `file.npy` and perform the watershed transform with the gradient threshold `0.15`.
 Output files from step 4 above will be saved.

-If want to phase-ID a watershedded image:
+If you want to phase-ID a watershedded image:

 <pre>python main.py "./path/to/file_avg_img.npy" phase_id 100 180 </pre>